Kitchens With Islands

 Here’s a large L shaped kitchen with two kitchen islands.
 This particular kitchen is designed for two cooks.
 There’s an extra dishwasher in the kitchen nearer the range and ovens for the oven trays and pots and pans and another dishwasher for the tableware.
 One section of one the islands is raised to bar height for privacy.

-Then here’s a galley kitchen design where one side of the galley is an island.
+Then here’s a galley kitchen design where one side of the galley is

 Your kitchen island need not be at 45° and it need not be rectangular...